 In this section, we present experimental results on using multi-output cells during technology mapping.
-We evaluate our method using the ASAP7 cell library [9], which defines two multi-output cells, namely the half adder and full adder with inverted outputs.
-For our experiments, we use the EPFL combinational benchmark suite [17] containing several circuits provided as and-inverter graphs (AIGs).
-The baseline has been obtained by applying the area-driven balancing algorithm available in Mockturtle2 [18].
+We evaluate our method using the ASAP7 cell library [12], which defines two multi-output cells, namely the half adder and full adder with inverted outputs.
+For our experiments, we use the EPFL combinational benchmark suite [19] containing several circuits provided as and-inverter graphs (AIGs).
+The baseline has been obtained by applying the area-driven balancing algorithm available in Mockturtle2 [20].

-The mapper has been implemented in C++17 and is available as a command emap in the open-source logic synthesis framework Mockturtle.
+The mapper has been implemented in C++17 in the opensource logic synthesis framework Mockturtle as a command emap.
 The experiments have been conducted on an Intel i5 quad-core 2GHz on MacOS.
 All the results were verified using the combinational equivalent checker in ABC^3 .